Gironde estuary

-The Gironde estuary (/ʒɪˈrɒnd/ zhi-ROND, US usually /dʒɪˈ-/ ji--; estuaire de la Gironde, /fr/; estuari de [la] Gironda, /oc/) is a navigable estuary (though often referred to as a river) in southwest France and is formed from the meeting of the rivers Dordogne and Garonne just downstream of the centre of Bordeaux.
-Covering around 635 km2, it is the largest estuary in western Europe.
+The Gironde estuary (/ʒɪˈrɒnd/ zhi-ROND, US usually /dʒɪˈ-/ ji--; estuaire de la Gironde, /fr/; estuari de [la] Gironda, /oc/) is a navigable estuary (though often referred to as a river) in southwest France, formed from the meeting of the rivers Dordogne and Garonne just downstream from the centre of Bordeaux.
+Covering around 635 km2, it is the largest estuary in Western Europe.